henspace/text2lesson-docs/docs/writing/lesson-format.md

 (&) Paris is the capital of France.
 ```

-As a final bit of flexibility, you can precede the _element&nbsp;indentifier_ or
+As a final bit of flexibility, you can precede the _indicator_ or
 its enclosing bracket, by a minus sign, hash, underscore, asterisk or space,
 repeated up to three times.
 So this is also valid: